POSTPUNK-TELETUBIES/rulesAdmin/README.md

 yarn dev
 ```

-Vite should now prompt into your terminal a message about the url (something like <http://localhost:1234>) to acces the main view
+Vite should now prompt into your terminal a message about the url (something like <http://localhost:1234>) to access the main view

 ## Troubleshooting